Amazon goes live with Father's Day tech deals

-Father’s Day is coming up on Sunday June, 19th, just over 4 weeks away, but this is not stopping Amazon from promoting tech deals.
+Father’s Day is just over four weeks away on Sunday June, 19th, but this hasn’t stopped stopping Amazon from promoting new tech deals.

 - New Apple AirPods Pro for $274.99